softwaresaved/2020-04-30-ramp-swc/novice/git/index.md

 As well as maintaining a revison history, VC tools also help multiple authors **collaborate** on the **same file** or set of files.

-VC is what **professional software developers** use to work in large **teams** and to keep track of what they've done.
+ **Professional software developers** use VC work in large **teams** and to keep track of what they've done.
 They know who has changed what and when.
 And who to **blame** when things break!

 **Every** large software development project relies on VC, and most programmers use it for their small jobs as well.

-**VC isn't just for software**: papers, small data sets, and anything that changes over time, or needs to be shared can, and probably should be stored in a version control system.
+**VC not just for software**: papers, small data sets -  anything that changes over time, or needs to be shared **can**, and **probably should** be stored in a version control system.

-We'll look at both the backup and collaboration scenarios, but first it's useful to understand what going on under the hood.
+We'll look at both the backup and collaboration scenarios, but first it's useful to understand what going on **under the hood**.

 ## How do Version Control Tools Work? ##